jgarci40/arch-prediction-tools/README.md

 This README file describes the prediction model scripts and data sets used for prediction.

+## Basic Requirements

+You will need R installed with the Rscript command.
+The scripts have been built and tested on a Mac and utilize gsed (i.e., GNU sed).
+If you do not have a Mac, you will need to replace gsed with the appropriate GNU sed command (e.g., sed without the "g" in front of it).

 ## Top-Level Directory Structure

 The directories within PerRelease/ are structured as follows: